dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate sequence of numbers (integers).

-Example generate a seq of integers starting with 0, incrementing each time with 1.
+Example of generating a seq of integers starting with 0, incrementing each time with 1.

 ```java
 IntSeq seq = mock.intSeq();